 From the bottom of the gorge to the town above, the bridge reaches a whopping 98m and took over 30 years to complete.
 Many also lost their lives throughout the building project in the 18th century.

-Somewhat surprisingly, neither the spectacular Puente Nuevo nor the unique town of Ronda has designated UNESCO world heritage sites, but a visit to see both is not only very worth your while, but an experience you will not likely forget.
+Somewhat surprisingly, neither the spectacular Puente Nuevo nor the unique town of Ronda are UNESCO world heritage sites, but a visit to see both is not only very worth your while but an experience you will not likely forget.

 Opening Hours: Always open Admission: Free

 One of the most impressive landmarks in Spain is El Caminito del Rey, a dramatic boardwalk pinned 100 meters on the vertical wall of Desfiladero de Los Gaitanes Gorge.

 It used to be the most dangerous hike in the world, but was rebuilt in 2015 and now has extensive safety measures.
 You can still see the old path beneath the new one and it gives you an idea about the danger adventure seekers were in as they walked it even when it was illegal.